 A Sitter with culture

-At the moment I am self-teaching myself horse whispering too.
+Until recently, since last winter to the late spring, I have been self-teaching myself horse whispering too.
 I have had cats and dogs for half of my life and I used to have horses when I was younger.
 I have had rabbits and guinea pigs too as a child.